 Here are some examples as to why.
 First of all, truck accident insurers are highly aggressive.
 They usually deal with large policy limits.
 As a matter of federal law, the minimum for an interstate trucker, the minimum limit of insurance for a big rig is 750,000 dollars.
 If it's licensed to haul hazardous material, it goes up to a million dollars.

-What happens there, because their liabilities so high, and the likelihood of a significant liability required to pay out to an injured party is so high, they get this team involved.
+What happens there is that because their liabilities are so high, and the likelihood of a significant liability required to pay out to an injured party is so high, they get this team involved.
 The minute a t

 It's not uncommon, it's not unheard of, that these people hide evidence, that they change evidence, that they deny certain facts, were true, even though it was readily available and visual at the scene.
 You're